agentrickard/domain/domain_content/README.txt

 3.1 Access Control

 The Access Control permissions for the module are set by the root Domain Access module.
-They are:
+The relevant permissions are:

   - 'edit domain nodes'
   - 'set domain access'

 Users with the 'edit domain nodes' permission can view content for domains where they are assigned editors.
-Users with the 'set domain access' permission can view content for all active domains.
+Users with the 'set domain access' permission can view content for domains where they are assigned editors _and_ reassign content to one or more affiliates.

+Users with the core 'administer nodes' permission may view and edit content on any affiliate.

-Either permission is required to access the 'Affiliate content' screen.
+Either the 'administer nodes' or the 'edit domain nodes' permission is required to access the 'Affiliate content' screen.

 ----
 3.2 Affiliated Content